PortSwigger/certsquirt/README.md

 # Introduction

-This repository contains a solution to create and manage a small-scale PKI for a small or medium sized enterprise, which is managed securely with keys being held securely.
-This is an easier and far more solution to drive than something like easy-rsa, and is far simpler to configure than other PKI software solutions.
+This repository contains a solution to create and manage a small-scale PKI for a small or medium sized enterprise, which is managed securely with keys being managed by a PKCS11 provider.
+This is an easier solution to drive than something like easy-rsa, is more secure, and is far simpler to configure than other PKI software solutions.

 While there are native API's to talk to crypto providers, for example KMS,  directly one of the goals of this project was to make things configurable, so that you are not tied to a single crypto provider.
 To that end, we chose to use [pkcs11](https://en.wikipedia.org/wiki/PKCS_11) as a crypto provider.
 This means you should theoretically be able to talk to ['real world' HSM's](https://github.com/ThalesIgnite/crypto11#testing-with-thales-luna-hsm), [AWS CloudHSM](https://docs.aws.amazon.com/cloudhsm/latest/userguide/pkcs11-library.html), [YubiKeys](https://developers.yubico.com/yubico-piv-tool/YKCS11/) , et al.